iwatkot/maps4fs/README.md

 The map will be saved in the `map_directory` directory.

-## Features
-- Allows to enter a location by lat and lon (e.g. from Google Maps).
-- Allows to select a size of the map (2x2, 4x4, 8x8 km, 16x16 km).
-- Generates a map template (check the list of supported objects in [this section](#supported-objects)).
-- Generates a height map.

 ## Supported objects
 The project is based on the [OpenStreetMap](https://www.openstreetmap.org/) data.
 So, refer to [this page](https://wiki.openstreetmap.org/wiki/Map_Features) to understand the list below.
 - "building": True